mpeck99/WAS-Blog/src/blog/accessibilty-images-and-alt-text.md

 ```
 <img src="../assets/images/submit-button.png" class="img-example" alt="Submit"/>
 ```
-This is a good example because this informs the user that the image will submit when the action is performed.
+<p>This is a good example because this informs the user that the image will submit when the action is performed.</p>
 </div>

 #### Example of a bad actionable image